-Are non-binding preliminary agreements before the execution of a definitive agreement typical in real-estate-related business combinations, and does this depend on the ownership structure of the target?
+18 Are non-binding preliminary agreements before the execution of a definitive agreement typical in real estate business combinations, and does this depend on the ownership structure of the target?
 Can such non-binding agreements be judicially enforced?

-Letters of intent (also called memorandums of understanding) are rarely utilised in acquisitions of public real estate companies but are quite common for private companies.
+Letters of intent (LOIs) (also called memoranda of understanding) are rarely utilised in acquisitions of public real estate companies as a result of disclosure obligations, but are quite common for private companies.
 While such agreements are typically non-binding, there are a number of provisions that parties typically include as binding obligations including confidentiality, non-circumvention, choice of law, exclusivity and expense provisions.

-Provisions contained in letters of intent that are intended to be enforceable are, as a general matter, respected by courts.
-So long as the terms of the letter are clearly and unambiguously non-binding, courts will respect the agreement of the parties.
-If, however, a party challenges the non-binding nature of the letter of intent and the letter of intent is ambiguous, courts will review and may find aspects of the letter to be enforceable so long as they contain all relevant material terms.
-For these reasons, it is a good practice to clearly state in the letter of intent that it is non-binding except with respect to the specified provisions in order to avoid ambiguity and potentially damages.
-Notwithstanding the terms of a letter of intent, most jurisdictions in the US recognise a general obligation of all parties to a transaction to negotiate in good faith.
+Courts, as a general matter, respect provisions contained in LOIs that are intended to be enforceable.
+So long as the terms of the LOI are clearly and unambiguously non-binding, courts will respect the agreement of the parties.
+If, however, a party challenges the non-binding nature of the LOI and the LOI is ambiguous, courts will review and may find aspects of the letter to be enforceable so long as they contain all relevant material terms.
+For these reasons, it is a good practice to clearly state in the LOI that it is non-binding except with respect to the specified provisions in order to avoid ambiguity and potentially damages.
+Unless expressly disclaimed, most jurisdictions in the US will imply a general obligation of all parties to a transaction to negotiate in good faith.

-Although public real estate companies rarely enter into a letter of intent to avoid being required to publicly disclose its content, they will require the target to enter into a non-disclosure agreement and in some cases will agree to enter into an exclusivity agreement for a short period of time to give the target time to formulate a proposal.
+Although public real estate companies rarely enter into an LOI to avoid being required to publicly disclose its content, they will require the target to enter into a non-disclosure agreement and in some cases will agree to enter into an exclusivity agreement for a short period of time to give the target time to formulate a proposal.